What Is a Prop Shop?

 Here are three types of prop trading:

-In this case, a hedge fund uses the two merging companies' stocks and tries to buy and sell so that the price difference before and after the merger create a profit.
+In this case, a trader uses the two merging companies' stocks and tries to buy and sell so that the price difference before and after the merger create a profit.

 Traders analyze conditions around the world and make educated guesses about what will happen.